Caring for Artwork

 In order that your artwork will retain its beauty for many years to come, and potentially increase in value over time, this should be a brief but helpful guide to caring for your fine art within your home.
 In alphabetical order only:

-Varnishing: Varnishing is an aesthetic decision and I recommend that paintings are varnished unless the buyer truly dislikes the appearance.
-Most of my original oils paintings are provided unvarnished by default, in order that the buyer may decide upon the type of varnish preferred.
+Varnishing is an aesthetic decision and I recommend that paintings are varnished unless the buyer truly dislikes the appearance.
+Most of my original oils paintings are provided varnished by default, for protection.
 Varnishing is not essential, however, can be undertaken by an experienced buyer, or a specialist restorer, in order to protect the artwork for display, give it a desired matt, semi-gloss, or gloss surface finish, or simply to enhance the surface lustre after a period of time.
 Varnishing also gives a uniform surface appearance to oil paintings, as different oil paint types and colours can harden with a slightly different surface ‘sheen’, especially at areas of overlapping between painting sessions hence I do recommend it.
 However, only specific mediums must be used and in strict accordance with the manufacturer’s recommendations, and not for at least 6 months following painting of the original to allow sufficient hardening.
 Please note that oil paint usually takes around 40 years to thoroughly dry!
 As I often display artwork in exhibitions, some oil paintings have been varnished with either one of the following two varnishes when mentioned in the associated painting’s page.
 These varnishes breath and allow oxidization of the oil paint below to continue:

 Gamblin Gamvar Picture Varnish.
 If need be, it’s easily removed by an experienced buyer, or a specialist restorer, using Gamblin Gamsol Odourless Mineral Spirits, or equal in accordance with Gamblin’s recommendations.